How do I invest in foreign currency?

 What are the risks associated with FX products?

-FX is subject to exchange rate fluctuations, for example, (but not limited to) exchange rate risk, liquidity risk, country risk.
+FX is subject to exchange rate fluctuations, for example, (but not limited to) exchange rate risk, liquidity risk, country/region risk.
 These risks will subject your foreign currency deposit to exchange rate fluctuation.
 If you choose to convert your foreign currency to other currencies at an exchange rate that is less favourable than the exchange rate in which you made your original conversion to foreign currency, you may suffer loss in principal.

 As a customer, will I get access to the latest FX update?

 You may access the daily FX updates through here.